Jump to:

 • Physical exercise and therapy can optimize both endurance and strength.
 Patients should be encouraged to continue being as physically active as possible and encouraged to be involved in aqua-therapy and adaptive sports.

 • Scoliosis, a likely complication in non-ambulatory patients, should be monitored regularly and treated as indicated with bracing for early stages or spinal fusion surgery for more severe cases.
+Scoliosis occurs in patients with SMA-2 and can contribute to restrictive lung disease in these patients.
 Spinal fusion surgery is the most effective and definitive treatment option.

 Accommodations